We all need body fat, it contains essential nutrients – the problem is, most of us just have too much of it.

 Most smart scales measure more than just body fat.
 They measure weight of course, calculate body mass index (BMI), and some calculate lean mass, water weight and various other metrics.
 Equally important, smart scales also have the ability to track and store data which makes the job of keeping track of your progress that much easier.
 Much easier than writing everything down yourself.

 For most people smart scales should provide a sufficiently precise estimate of body fat.
-For those more serious about their health and fitness, or for the gym rats among us, there is another interesting option worth trying out.
+For those more serious about their health and fitness, or for the gym rats among us, there are a couple of other interesting options worth trying out.

 When you think of fitness trackers, Skulpt products don’t readily come to mind.
 That’s because they’re a different breed, that measure metrics that you wouldn’t normally capture with more ‘traditional’ activity devices.
 Rather than monitoring daily activities, such as steps taken and distance traveled, Skulpt Chisel measures muscle quality and body fat percentage.